codingforeveryone/READMEs/array-methods-overview.md

 present in the array in ascending order.
 It is not invoked for index properties that have been deleted or are uninitialized (i.e. on sparse arrays).

-The callback is a function which will be passed (i) the element value, (ii) the element index, (iii) the array being traversed.
+The callback is a function which will be passed (i) the element value, (ii) the element index, and (iii) the array being traversed.

 ```javascript